 - The Well-governed quality as the project is aimed at improving the corporate governance structure of the company though implementation of a comprehensive Corporate Governance Action Program (CGAP), and

 - The Competitive quality as the project would contribute to increasing the competitiveness of the group through balance sheet restructuring supported by the Bank's investment and to improve environmental and social practices and standards.

 Eurotorg LLC, a limited liability company domiciled in Belarus, operating the largest Belarusian grocery retail chain.

-Eurotorg is the largest grocery retail chain in Belarus, with a market share of 19 per cent in food retail sales (2017).
+Eurotorg is the largest grocery retail chain in Belarus, with a market share of 19 per cent in food retail sales (2019).
 The Company's business was established in 1993 in Minsk.
-As of 1 April 2018, Eurotorg operated 520 stores under the Euroopt and Brusnichka banners in different formats (hypermarkets, supermarkets and convenience stores).
+As of 31 December 2019, Eurotorg operated 870 stores in different formats (hypermarkets, supermarkets and convenience stores).
 The Company's strategy, based on offering a focused assortment of high turnover products at market-leading prices, delivers a value proposition that is well-tuned to the needs of the Belarusian consumers.
-Every day about 900,000 customers make purchases at Eurotorg stores across 143 cities and towns in Belarus.

 EBRD Finance Summary

 Senior secured loan to the borrower in the amount of up to EUR 20 million.

 Categorised C in accordance with the EBRD's 2014 Environmental and Social Policy.
 The project involves a loan for refinancing of the existing debts of a large grocery retail chain with multi-site operations across Belarus.
 Eurotorg has previously enhanced their environmental, health and safety practices in the context of the already completed investment project financed by the EBRD involving the expansion of its retail business.
 Client's performance under that previous operation was overall satisfactory.